The-LibraVerse/frontend/README.md

 Libraverse uses IPFS to ensure that writers have access to their content even if the website goes down.
 It does this in several ways.

 #### Store Chapter Content on IPFS
 Libraverse stores the content of every chapter created on IPFS.

+See [Implementation](https://github.com/The-LibraVerse/frontend/blob/77c4b75675eace9e49f8257d2f12e11ce82204bd/shared_components/chapterEditor.vue.js#L36).
 The author is always presented with links to each chapter on IPFS.
 Only a book's author will get these links.
 Other users can only access the book on Libraverse.
 ![IPFS urls for each chapter is presented to the author](/documentation/assets/book-chapters-with-ipfs-urls.png)
 ![Book chapter list: IPFS urls are not included to other users](/documentation/assets/notice-and-chapter-list-no-ipfs.png);